“Nothing ever becomes real till it is experienced.” ―John Keats

 Agile, according to Heller, is both an operating model and an organizational construct because “you are changing the way the organization is structured and the way that performance is managed.”
 He said he expects significant forward momentum in how many companies are transforming to agile marketing practices in 2019.

-“Many companies have adopted agile just in their technology organization or in their technology and product development organization,” Heller told CMO by Adobe.
+“Many companies have adopted agile just in their technology organization or in their technology and product development organization,” Heller told CMO.com.
 “I believe we will now see more and more companies embrace agile in the commercial functions of their organizations as well, like marketing and sales.”